MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 ### References to templates

 Variation text can include references to another named template to aid with composition and resolution of sophisticated responses.
-References to other named templates are denoted using _- ${TemplateName()}._
+References to other named templates are denoted using braces, such as _${TemplateName()}_.

 ```markdown
 > Example of a template that includes composition reference to another template.